syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 <!-- markdownlint-disable MD036 -->
 ## August 2019

+**2019-08-14**

+* The Calico CNI Plugin recieved an update to the version 3.8.0 today

 **2019-08-07**

 * Added addon Experimental Node Optimizations.
 This addon configures system settings to optimize your virtual machine for using docker containers under load.
 This should improve your general system and network performance: [Node Optimizations](https://docs.syseleven.de/metakube/en/addons/metakube-node-optimization)